DizNicolasAmor/interviews-practice/RUST.md

 ### 18. How do you approach writing efficient Rust code?

+- Use appropriate data structures
+- Avoid unnecessary copying of data.
+Instead, use references or borrow the data.
+- Avoid unnecessary allocations.
+- Optimize hot code paths.
+- Profile and measure.
+Use profiling tools to identify bottlenecks.
+- Write idiomatic Rust.
+- Stay up to date.

 ### 19. Closure VS function

 ### 20. Option VS Result and when to use each one?